-Sam Olens was sworn in as Georgia Attorney General on January 10, 2011.
+Sam Olens was sworn in as Georgia’s 53rd Attorney General on January 10, 2011.

-Olens was Chairman of the Cobb County Board of Commissioners from August 2002 through March 2010.
+Prior to being elected to Attorney General, Olens was Chairman of the Cobb County Board of Commissioners, serving from August 2002 through March 2010.
 Previously he served as Cobb County District 3 Commissioner from 1999 through June 2002.

-From December 2004 through 2009, Olens was Chairman of the Atlanta Regional Commission.
-He was also Vice-Chair of the Metropolitan North Georgia Water Planning District from 2005 through March 2010.
-Olens was appointed by Governor Sonny Perdue to represent the 6th Congressional District on Georgia's Department of Community Affairs Board in 2003 and served through 2010.
+From December 2004 through 2009, Olens served as Chairman of the Atlanta Regional Commission.
+He was appointed as Vice-Chair of the Metropolitan North Georgia Water Planning District from 2005 through March 2010.
+Olens also devotes much time assisting various non-profit organizations.

-Sam Olens is the recipient of numerous awards and honors, including the 2008 Tom Bradley Leadership Award by the National Association of Regional Councils and the 2007 “Excellence in Public Service Award” by the University of Georgia’s Carl Vinson Institute.
+Olens is the recipient of numerous awards and honors, including the 2013 Emory Law School Distinguished Alumni Award, the 2008 Tom Bradley Leadership Award by the National Association of Regional Councils and the 2007 “Excellence in Public Service Award” by the University of Georgia’s Carl Vinson Institute.
 For the past nine years, Georgia Trend magazine has listed Olens as one of the “100 Most Influential Georgians.”
 In 2011, the Cobb Chamber of Commerce honored Olens for his dedication to community and philanthropic service by naming their annual community service award the “Sam Olens Business Community Service Award.”

-Olens graduated from the Emory University School of Law in 1983 and was a member of Ezor & Olens, P.C. from 1983 through 2010.
+Olens graduated from the Emory University School of Law in 1983.
 He is a registered mediator/arbitrator with the Georgia Office of Dispute Resolution.
-He has been admitted to the Georgia and U.S. Court of Appeals, Eleventh Circuit; the United States Supreme Court; and the District of Columbia.
+He has been admitted to practice law in Georgia and the District of Columbia.

 Olens and his wife Lisa have two children, Lauren and Jonathan.